Mingxuan-Yang/News-Dashboard/README.md

 3. Create `get_historic()` with arguments `q`, `q_title`, `sources`, `from`, `to`, `sort_by`, `page_size`, `page`, `api_key`.
 This function serves as a wrapper for News API's "Everything" endpoint.

 For all functions, sources should only be a subset of CNN, Fox News, The Wall Street Journal, and Reuters.
 The country will always be United States, and the language will always be English.
-Other request parameters you see in the API documentation and not specified above are not required to be included in our wrapper functions as parameters.
+Other request parameters in the API documentation and not specified above are not required to be included in our wrapper functions as parameters.

 Function requirements: